Tejas-Thind/tejas-thind-portfolio/README.md

 # My Personal Website

-This website showcases my highlights and experiences.
+This website showcases my highlights and experiences!